Somewhere in the Caribbean, Natural Girl realizes she has been in a toxic relationship for too long and decides it's time for a long overdue break-up.

 The Project was launched in May 2018 with a 48-month timeline.
 National Quarries Company Limited (NQCL), the state owned and operated quarry, located in Guaico, was chosen as the pilot training and rehabilitation site.
 It consists of three areas:

-The National Project Steering Committee (NPSC) held its first meeting in August 2018 and meets on a quarterly basis.
+The National Project Steering Committee (NPSC) held its first meeting in August 2018.
 It is made up of representatives of various ministries and agencies responsible for overseeing and managing sustainable quarrying in Trinidad and Tobago.
 These include: the Ministry of Energy and Energy Industries; the Ministry of Planning and Development- Town and Country Division and Environmental Division; the Ministry of Agriculture Land and Fisheries- Forestry Division and Commission of State Lands; the Water Resources Agency and the Project’s national executing agency, the EMA.

 In September 2018, two non-governmental organizations, the Trust for Sustainable Livelihoods (SUSTRUST) and IAMovement (IAM), in collaboration with the United Nations Development Programme - Small Grants Programme, began developing a quarry rehabilitation training programme as part of the project’s livelihoods programme.
 Between September and December, twenty-seven persons from surrounding communities underwent a 4-month programme of classroom and field work at the pilot sites.
 These “Quarry Rehabilitation Champions” were trained in areas such as site preparation and planting, creation of check dams and fire tracing, nursery development, top-soil conservation and management, mulching and implementing vetiver as a rehabilitation intervention.
 This component aims to develop community capability thereby enabling replication at other, additional sites to be identified under the national sub-project.